ott1982/gitlab-test/README.md

 This service have to validate the Build bean and call another Rest Service.

-This app must be created with ​ SpringBoot​ .Data:
+This app must be created with ​ SpringBoot​ .

+Data:
 	- Enpoint RestService: jenkins.localhost.com
 ```